CC-YouCube/.github/SECURITY.md

 - Do **not** open a public issue.
 - Create a ticket on [Discord](https://discord.gg/j6MatB3AbH) and send a message with a description of the vulnerability and any related information (e.g. reproduction steps) to the ticket.
+- **Or** create a security advice at the GitHub repository. (it can be found under the Security section)

 Our security team will acknowledge your message and send a response indicating the next steps in handling your report.